withfig/autocomplete/README.md

 #### How can I get access?

-Sign up for the waitlist at [fig.io](https://fig.io?ref=github-autocomplete).
-Fig is currently in a private beta.
-We are onboarding batches of new users each week.
+Fig is currently in a _public_ beta.
+You can install Fig by running `brew install fig` or by downloading the app at [fig.io/download](https://fig.io/download).

 #### Can I use Fig to build autocomplete for my team's internal scripts and CLI tools?